icloud-photos-downloader/icloud_photos_downloader/README.md

 ## Install and Run

 There are three ways to run `icloudpd`:
-1. Download executable for your platform from the Github Release and run it
+1. Download executable for your platform from the Github [Release](releases) and run it
 1. Use package manager to install, update, and, in some cases, run ([Docker](README_DOCKER.md), [PyPI](READMY_PYPI.md))
 1. Build and run from the source

+## Features

+- Three modes of operation:
+  - **Copy** - download new photos from iCloud (default mode)
+  - **Sync** - download new photos from iCloud and delete local files that were removed in iCloud (`--auto-delete` option)
+  - **Move** - download new photos from iCloud and delete photos in iCloud (`--delete-after-download` option)
+- Support for Live Photos (image and video as separate files)
+- Automatic de-duplication of photos with the same name
+- One time download and an option to monitor for iCloud changes continuously (`--watch-with-interval` option)
+- Optimizations for incremental runs (`--until-found` and `--recent` options)
+- Photo meta data (EXIF) updates (`--set-exif-datetime` option)
+- ... and many (use `--help` option to get full list)

 ## Experimental Mode